Josef-Friedrich/mscxyz/doc/source/cli.rst

       - combined_lyricist

   optional arguments:
     -h, --help            show this help message and exit -c, --clean           Clean the meta data.
+    -d SOURCE_FIELD FORMAT_STRING, --distribute-fields SOURCE_FIELD FORMAT_STRING
+                          Distribute a source field to target fields applying a format string on the source field.
     -j, --json            Additionally write the meta data to a json file.
-    -s, --synchronize  Synchronize the values of the first vertical frame (vbox) (title, subtitle, composer, lyricist) with the
-                       corresponding metadata fields
+    -s, --synchronize     Synchronize the values of the first vertical frame (vbox) (title, subtitle, composer, lyricist) with the corresponding metadata fields
     -S, --set             Set value to meta data fields.

 mscx-manager lyrics